dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 		httpLogger.Write("RequestStart", new { Url="http://clr", Request=aRequest });
 ```

-Already some of the architectural elements are being exposed namely
+Already some of the architectural elements are being exposed, namely

 	1. Every event has a string name (e.g. Request Start), and exactly one object as a payload.
 	2. If you need to send more than one item, you can do so by creating a object with all information